Welcome to Margie’s

 I’m a Pittsburgher born and bred; I’ve lived between the Allegheny and the Monongahela all my life, except for six years during and right after college.
 Who could ask for anything more?

 My favorite avocation is reading; in second place is collecting books.
-I volunteer at my local library, working on our year-round used book sales.
-I have developed a comprehensive guide to charitable book sales and used book stores in Allegheny County, which I circulate to libraries, book dealers, and individuals.
-Gardening, woodworking, watching TV, proofreading random bits of writing and gratuitously pointing out the errors, and playing too many computer games of Spider Solitaire occupy the rest of my free time.
+I volunteer at my local library, producing the quarterly newsletter.
+You may see the newsletter by clicking on Friends and then clicking on the NEWSLETTER button.
+I developed a comprehensive guide to charitable book sales and used book stores in Allegheny County, which I circulated to libraries, book dealers, and individuals.
+When hardcopy and emailed versions of the BookSaleList became too combersome, I developed a website for it.
+[As of April, 2013, I haven't produced a new edition of this BookSaleList since the end of 2008, but I still hope to resume the activity "soon".]
+Gardening, woodworking, watching TV, proofreading random bits of writing and gratuitously pointing out the errors, and playing with my computers occupy the rest of my free time.

 I have one child, a beautiful redhead named Serena, who can teach anybody anything.
 She hated high school so much that she didn’t start college until almost two years after graduation, but my mother’s genes finally gained the upper hand.
 Serena has a B.A. in linguistics and a master’s in elementary education, which led her to three years of teaching English as a Second Language in public schools in Allegheny County.
 Now she tutors ESL students and conducts seminars for an agency that trains workers for local industries.
-She is also beginning an editing and proofreading business, so I can finally see my own genes at work.
-See her classified ad on my exchange page.
+She also started an editing and proofreading business, so I could finally see my own genes at work.

 back to home